- Pay as you go

 - Free

-This charging network has several stations located in about 25 states.
+- Blink This charging network has several stations located in about 25 states.
 Blink operates primarily with a ‘pay as you go’ cost option.
 Drivers are charged for the precise amount of power used during a charging session and not the total number of hours the car is plugged in.
 This is called a kilowatt per hour pricing.
 The cost is generally $0.39 to $0.79 kw/h.
 The states that permit this cost method include Utah, Virginia, Minnesota, Hawaii, Illinois, California, and so on.
-Blinks offer a level 2 EV. - ChargePoint
+Blinks offer a level 2 EV.

-You won’t find any more than 774 EVGO stations currently and this means they are spread very thin across the States.
+- EVGO You won’t find any more than 774 EVGO stations currently and this means they are spread very thin across the States.
 They offer a DC charging option which is faster than a level 2 charge and this makes them valuable.
 The cost for a level 2 charge with this network is $1.50 per hour, while the DC quick charging uses a ‘pay as you go plan’ at $0.20 per minute.